Athletics at the 1964 Summer Olympics – Men's 4 × 100 metres relay: Final

 Venezuela and Italy tied the old Olympic record.
 The United States, Poland, France, Jamaica, and the Soviet Union all broke it, with the U.S. also breaking the world record.
-The United States' Bob Hayes ran the final 100m of the relay in 8.6 seconds, passing three teams and bringing the U.S. from 4th to 1st place.
+The United States' Bob Hayes ran the final 100m of the relay in 8.6, passing three teams and bringing the U.S. from 4th to 1st place.
 This was considered the fastest anchor leg of all time until the 1980s.